columbia-it/django-jsonapi-training/docs/using_oauth2.md

-# Using OAuth 2.0
+# Using Columbia OAuth 2.0 as the AS

-Our example use of OAuth 2.0 uses an external OAuth 2.0 Authorization Server (AS).
-It's also possible to add an AS using Django's auth models and the [`django-oauth-toolkit`](https://django-oauth-toolkit.readthedocs.io/) (DOT).
-Instructions on how to add DOT to our project can be found [below](using_dot.md).
+This example use of OAuth 2.0 uses an external OAuth 2.0 Authorization Server (AS) run by Columbia University.
+It's also possible to add an AS using Django's auth models and the [`django-oauth-toolkit`](https://django-oauth-toolkit.readthedocs.io/)
+(DOT).
+Instructions on how to add DOT to our project can be found [here](using_dot.md).

 ## Get an OAuth 2.0 token